yurikoval/omniauth-slack/README.md

   ```

 If you want to build your own `info` section *and* have it appended to omniauth-slack's default
-`info` section, then subclass the strategy and use that subclass as your provider.
+`info` section, then subclass the strategy and use that subclass as your `OmniAuth` provider.

   ```ruby
     class MyCustomStrategy < OmniAuth::Strategies::Slack